Towards a classification of entanglements of Galois representations attached to elliptic curves: Proofs of Theorem and Corollary

-Now suppose that $q\neq p$ is another odd prime, such that $E/\Q$ has a $(p,q)$-entanglement of type $\Z/2\Z$.
-We distinguish two cases: \begin{itemize} \item Suppose first that the mod $q$ image is also contained in a normalizer of Cartan image.
+\item The last case to study is when both images are contained in normalizer of Cartan subgroups.
+Hence, the entanglement is either of Weil type or of fake CM type.
+By work of Bilu, Parent, and Rebolledo, if the image of $\rho_{E,p}$ is contained in a normalizer of a split Cartan subgroup, then $p\leq 11$.
+So either $q>11$ and the image of $\rho_{E,q}$ is contained in a normalizer of a non-split Cartan, or $p,q\leq 11$.

 In \cite{Daniels2019}, Daniels and Gonz\'alez-Jim\'enez have classified all the possible combinations of mod $p$ and mod $q$ images that are associated to modular curves (of level $pq$) of genus $0$ or $1$ (with positive rank).
 There they find that the only possibilities of mod $p$ and mod $q$ images which occur for infinitely many $j$-invariants are $(3\text{Nn},5\text{Nn})$, $(3\text{Nn},5\text{Ns})$, and $(3\text{Nn},7\text{Nn})$ which are parametrized by elliptic curves of positive rank (see Tables 9 and 10 of \cite{Daniels2019} for the equations).
-However, if a non-Weil entanglement did occur, then $\widehat{K}_p$ and $\widehat{K}_q$ must coincide.
+However, if a non-Weil entanglement did occur, then there is a quadratic entanglement $F=\Q(E[p])\cap \Q(E[q])\cap \Q^{\text{ab}}$.
 We have computed the genus of the quotients of images $(3\text{Nn},5\text{Nn})$, $(3\text{Nn},5\text{Ns})$, and $(3\text{Nn},7\text{Nn})$ where such a coincidence would occur, and none have genus $<2$ (in fact, no subgroup of these images has genus $<2$).
 Therefore, if any such examples exist, they do only for finitely many $j$-invariants.